ilektron/vivint-2gig-home-sec/README.md

 #### Enabling telnet

 Simply make an HTTP request to the following URL.
 It should return a 200 code as well as indicate that telnet is on.
+Ping cameras use digest auth for their API with a default username/password of `admin:admin`

 ```
-Digest auth: admin:admin
 http://(ipaddr)/cgi/admin/telnetd.cgi?command=on
 ```